emdroid/emdroid.github.io/_posts/2017-06-11-minimal-install-solaris-10-with-sun-studio-3.md

 Note the "_s0_" is added at the end - "_c1t0d0_" is the entire physical device, the "s_n_" is the _n-th_ partition of the device (zero-based index).

 If the device above is not found, you'll need to list the devices to find out the correct device name.
-This can be done with the "`iostat`" command:
+This can be done with the `"iostat"` command:

 ```
 # iostat -En